NutriSafe-DLT/nutrisafe/Documentation/Defect Documentation.md

    2. Click on the New issue button

-   3. On the new issue page,
+   3. On the new issue page:

      1. Title-Give a short and clear, self explanatory title.